ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/indicators/retrieve.rst

 Retrieving Observations from Your Organization
 """"""""""""""""""""""""""""""""""""""""""""""

-To view the number of an Indicator's Observations that came from your Organization, you can use a query in the following format:
+To view the number of an Indicator's observations that came from your Organization, you can use a query in the following format:

 .. code::

     GET /v2/indicators/{indicatorType}/{indicator}/observationCount

-For example, the query below will retrieve the Observation counts for the Host ``example.com``:
+For example, the query below will retrieve the observation counts for the Host ``example.com``:

 .. code::